 –your experience and qualifications

 Your letter should be formatted as a professional business letter.

-Do not send the letter to the News; submit it and your other material to Prof. Mayfield via email.
+Do not send the letter to the News.
+Submit it and your accompanying materials to Professor Mayfield.
+(See email address below.)

 — Your current resume